If you sent money to a fraudster - you might be able to get it back from your bank

 ‘I’d rather someone manage my fraud claim for me’

 We’d emphasise that you don’t need to use a claims management company, and it’s easier to do it yourself than you’d think.
 But if you’d rather Refundee do it for you then we’d be happy to help.
-Our fee is 15% (plus VAT) of any funds we recover, but if we don't recover anything then you don’t pay a penny.
 You can start your claim with us using our claim form.
+Our fees are fair, industry-lowest, and straightforward.
+We only charge a fee if we’re successful, and there are no hidden or upfront costs.
+Our fee is between 15% and 25% plus VAT depending on how much money you get back, and we don't charge anything if we are not successful.
+To see your potential fee, use the fee estimate calculator on our fees page and review the fee banding and example illustrations.

 Which banks have signed up to the Contingent Reimbursement Model Code?